sandramalaquias/Profitable-APP-Store/README.md

 In this project, we analyzed data about the App Store and Google Play mobile apps with the goal of recommending an app profile that can be profitable for both markets.

 We concluded that taking a popular book (perhaps a more recent book) and turning it into an app could be profitable for both the Google Play and the App Store markets.
 The markets are already full of libraries, so we need to add some special features besides the raw version of the book.
 This might include daily quotes from the book, an audio version of the book, quizzes on the book, a forum where people can discuss the book, etc.

+## Note
+In the DATAQUEST exercise,the files provided are clean an ready to be analysed.
+I'm upload the files directy of the site and this project has addicional steps regarding cleanning that is not in.

+I'm followin the main idea and the steps to make this project regarding described in the guided project.